-Yet I can still show you a way beyond all comparison the 13 best.
-Though I speak in the "tongues" of people, or even of angels, yet have not love, I have become mere echoing brass, 2 or a clanging cymbal!
-Even though I have the gift of preaching, and fathom all hidden truths and all the depths of knowledge; even though I have such faith as might move mountains, yet
+Yet I can still show you a way beyond all comparison the best.

-- have not love, I am nothing!
-Even though I dole my substance to the poor, even though I sacrifice my body in order to boast, - 4 yet have not love, it avails me nothing!
-Love is long-suffering, and kind; love is never envious, never boastful, never conceited, - 5 never behaves unbecomingly; love is never self-seeking, never - provoked, never reckons up her wrongs; love never rejoices at - 7 evil, but rejoices in the triumph of truth; love bears with all - 8 things, ever trustful, ever hopeful, ever patient.
+- 13 Though I speak in the 'tongues' of people, or even of angels, yet have not love, I have become mere echoing brass, or a clanging - 2 cymbal!
+Even though I have the gift of preaching, and fathom all hidden truths and all the depths of knowledge; even though I have such faith as might move mountains, yet have not love, I - 3 am nothing!
+Even though I dole my substance to the poor, even though I sacrifice my body in order to boast, yet have not love, - 4 it avails me nothing!
+Love is long-suffering, and kind; love is never envious, never boastful, never conceited, never behaves - 5 unbecomingly; love is never self-seeking, never provoked, never - 6 reckons up her wrongs; love never rejoices at evil, but rejoices - 7 in the triumph of truth; love bears with all things, ever trustful, - 8 ever hopeful, ever patient.
 Love never fails.
-But, whether it be the gift of preaching, it will end; whether it be the gift of "tongues," it will cease; whether it be knowledge, - 9 it, too, will vanish.
-For our knowledge is incomplete, and our - preaching is incomplete, but, when the perfect has come, thatwhich is incomplete will end.
-When I was a child, I talked as a - child, I felt as a child, I reasoned as a child; now that I am a man, - 12 I have done with childish ways.
-As yet we see, in a mirror, dimly, but then - face to face!
-As yet my knowledge is incomplete, but - 13 then I will know in full, as I have been fully known.
-Meanwhile faith, hope, and love endure - these three, but the greatest of - 14 these is love.
-Seek this love earnestly, and strive for spiritual - 2 gifts, above all for the gift of preaching.
-The person who, when everyone interpret them?
-Strive for the greater gifts.

-speaking, uses the gift of "tongues" is speaking, not to people, but to God, for no one understands them; yet in spirit they are
+But, whether it be the gift of preaching, it will end; whether it be the gift of 'tongues,' - 9 it will cease; whether it be knowledge, it, too, will vanish.
+For our knowledge is incomplete, and our preaching is incomplete, - 10 but, when the perfect has come, that which is incomplete will - 11 end.
+When I was a child, I talked as a child, I felt as a child, I reasoned as a child; now that I am a man, I have done with - 12 childish ways.
+As yet we see, in a mirror, dimly, but then face to face!
+As yet my knowledge is incomplete, but then I will know - 13 in full, as I have been fully known.
+Meanwhile faith, hope, and - 14 love endure these three, but the greatest of these is love.
+Seek this love earnestly, and strive for spiritual gifts, above all for - 2 the gift of preaching.
+The person who, when speaking, uses the gift of 'tongues' is speaking, not to people, but to God, for no one understands them; yet in spirit they are speaking of